 Cindy Elizabeth is an east Austinite, freelance photographer and visual artist.
 Her work has been shown in galleries all over the city.

 Coffey is a local R&B artist who regularly performs near the campus area.

 Dawn Okoro is a mixed media artist with work that shows in international galleries.
-Her latest “Punk Noir” first showed at the Carver Museum and is now in Lagos, Nigeria.
+Her latest “Mad Explosive Spontaneity” first showed at the now on view at the Maddox Gallery in London.